dmur1/ctf-writeups/2022_11_25_glacier_ctf_rev_pwn_496_sandboxer_writeup.md

 3) Base64 decode and decrypt using aes ecb with the key `0xcac70947580d12ecf428594f087de550`
 4) Xor with `0xc157553f73a73501e19c9509f873aca9bb695bc2e3700a2ec92c0231bbca390c`
 5) Recover user steve's plaintext password `H$g7FAKVR8f3&k!@wmMd6Vdk3rHSUrwg`
-6) Use `steve:H$g7FAKVR8f3&k!@wmMd6Vdk3rHSUrwg` to upload a elf which seeks to the start of any open file descriptor, other than stdin/stdout/stderr, and dumps the contents
+6) Use `steve:H$g7FAKVR8f3&k!@wmMd6Vdk3rHSUrwg` to upload an elf which seeks to the start of any open file descriptor, other than stdin/stdout/stderr, and dumps the contents
 7) Recover the encrypted base64 encoded password for admin `3cW6609oe6bhKvnI1tPrGD77pivtx3So4uAgahNEKeQ=`
 8) Recover admin's plaintext password as above `glacierctf{Ju57_P0s1X_th1ng5}` which is the flag